All about solidcore, a new workout class taking over Chicago!

 Tips for beginners:

-Okay, yes… it’s hard.
-But beginners can still do it!
-My first recommendation would be to get there early and introduce yourself to your coach.
-They will show you how everything works before class anyway, but that extra touchpoint is a great way for them to learn your name and be aware of your nerves.
+First, get there early and introduce yourself to your coach.
+They’ll show you how everything works before class anyway, but that extra touchpoint is a great way for them to learn your name and be aware of your nerves.

-My second piece of advice would be to listen to their modification cues.
+Second, listen to their modification cues.
 Don’t zone out or give up or stop doing an exercise because it’s hard.
-That’s only going to make you feel defeated.
-Instead, listen to when they give you possible modifications, like dropping down to your knees in plank crunches.
+Listen to when they give you possible modifications, like dropping down to your knees in plank crunches.
 I do that ALL the time in these classes when I feel like my form is being compromised.
 No shame in that game!

 And lastly, remember to breathe.
-Breath is literally the key to EVERYTHING.
-Breathe through each exercise.
-If you need to take a break – give yourself one good deep breath and then jump back in.
-Try to keep your breath steady and find some calm, even when you feel shaky AF.
-It will help, I promise!
+If you need to take a break – give yourself one good deep breath and jump back in.
+Try to keep your breath steady and calm, even when you feel shaky AF.
+It will help!